axllent/silverstripe-scaled-uploads/docs/en/Configuration.md

 ```

 If you require larger images for a particular DataObject (such as full-width banner), but wish to keep all other uploads scaled to a pre-set default, you can simply add something like this to your DataObject:
-If you require larger images for a particular DataObject (such as full-width banner), but wish to keep all other uploads scaled to a pre-set default, you can simply add something like this to your DataObject:

 ```php
 <?php